barsnadcat/sideviewshootemup/README.md

 Bad:
 * Extra maintenance cost associated with engine modification.

-## Lego fortnite approach
-Use FClusterUnion and FGeometryCollection.
+## Use FClusterUnion and FGeometryCollection

 Use ClusterUnionComponent to join parts of the ship represented by GeometryCollection components.
 On ship break - create a new cluster union with separted parts.